TokyoTechX-TAs/web-crawler/README.md

 # edx-crawler

-**edx-crawler** is a Python-based cross-platform tool for mining text data of the enrolled [edX](www.edx.org) and [edge edX] [edX](www.edge.edx.org) courses available on a user's dashboard.
+**edx-crawler** is a Python-based cross-platform tool for mining text data of the enrolled [edX](www.edx.org) and [edge_edX](www.edge.edx.org) courses available on a user's dashboard.
 It was developed by teaching assistants at Tokyo Tech Online Education Development Office as an extension of [edx-dl](https://github.com/coursera-dl/edx-dl).

 ## Prerequisites
 Python libraries and modules: